WallarooLabs/wally/book/running-wallaroo/autoscale.md

 The leaving workers will migrate state to the remaining workers and then shut down.
 The remaining workers will then handle all work for the application.

 You can query a running cluster to get a list of workers eligible for shutdown.
-In order to do this, pass `\?` as the argument to `--message` as below:
+In order to do this, pass `?` as the argument to `--message` as below:

 ```
 external_sender --type shrink --external 127.0.0.1:5050 --message \? \
   --stay-alive
 ```

+In this example, we escape `?` in order to avoid bash globbing.
+We also pass the `--stay-alive` flag, since otherwise `external_sender` will exit before it has a chance to receive a reply to the query.